autocrypt/autocrypt/doc/blog/18/03/07/index.rst

 a few short months, they produced a 12 page specification for mail applications called Autocrypt.

-The basic concept of Autocrypt is fairly easy.
-In short: Autocrypt uses regular email messages between people to piggyback necessary information to allow encrypting subsequent messages; it adds a new Autocrypt email header for transferring public OpenPGP keys and driving encryption behavior.
+By creating a specification which co-evolved with diverse implementations, the Autocrypt effort leverages the practises that brought us the open internet that still exists against the odds.
+Autocrypt goes beyond IETF or W3C practises by working from a strong "usability first" perspective and specifying not only wire-formats but also user experiences and internal application state.
+Autocrypt first aims to provide convenient encryption that is neither perfect nor as secure as traditional e-mail encryption, but is convenient enough for much wider adoption.

+Autocrypt is decentralized in that it does not require a key server or special support from e-mail servers.
+It rather transmits cryptographic information along normal e-mail messages and lets applicationss automatically process and interpret this information in order to offer a uniform user experience.
+It automates key management and key distribution, and adds necessary encryption information, such as a public OpenPGP key, to unencrypted email to allow encrypting subsequent messages.
 By default, key management is not visible to users.
 You can encrypt group conversations by sending the keys of everyone to everyone.
 And you can setup another device for the same key by sending an email with the private key to yourself.
-That's the technical side of the coin, but the social approach is equally important.

 Autocrypt has released its first specification, code-named "Level 1", on December 21st 2017.
 Early 2018, the Enigmail Thunderbird extension, and K-9 Mail on Android released support for Autocrypt.
-Moreover, with DeltaChat a new app is evolving that uses the e-mail server network but offers a Telegram-style chat interface.
-It fully implements the Autocrypt specification and allows to send end-to-end encrypted messages between a Telegram-like messenger app and traditional e-mail clients.
+Moreover, DeltaChat is a new application that uses the e-mail server network but offers a Telegram-style chat interface.
+It fully implements the Autocrypt specification and allows users to send end-to-end encrypted messages between the messenging interface and traditional e-mail clients.

-Autocrypt takes a unique approach to this problem by focusing on mail application implementation.
+Autocrypt takes a unique approach by focusing on mail application implementation.
 Several mail application developers have worked closely together to ensure their implementations of the specification are compatible.
-To use Autocrypt, users don't require the email provider to do anything.
-It automates key management and key distribution, and adds necessary encryption information, such as a public OpenPGP key, to unencrypted email to allow encrypting subsequent messages.
 Autocrypt is a specification intended to keep different email applications interoperable, encrypted, and easy to use.

 Keeping decentralized systems federated and interoperable, and specifications are the fundamental piece of this effort.
 All partners have to come to an agreement how to treat each other, in essence, a social contract.
 Specifications ensure that everyone's rights are secured; if they aren't, interoperability will break.
 Email is simply this: a network of consenting partners.
 For example, Gmail is a provider which reads mail and advertises to users, but anyone can write to Gmail users from a more privacy-respecting email provider.
 Autocrypt follows this approach, enabling users of Autocrypt to still reach anyone using basic unencrypted email.
 There will always be cleartext emails in the same system as encrypted emails.
 Encryption shouldn't get into the way of its users; and if we don't want to break existing workflows, we have to take care of backwards compatibility and legacy support.

 The Benefits of Email
 ------------------------